+At Rockwell, the abundance and grade of the mineralisation appears to be increasing both to the south and at depth.
 To the south a number of faults cut through the intrusion and these have been interpreted as potential feeder zones that were active magma conduits providing fresh pulses of magma into the main gabbro chamber.
-These faults are priority areas for follow up drilling.
-Other feeder zones identified by Impact have also been tested as part of this programme (Figure 7).
+These faults are priority areas for follow up drilling (Figures 5 and 7).